manassaloi/manassaloi.github.io/_posts/2025-07-19-openevidence-info-overload-playbook.markdown

 - Patents and regulatory documents are similarly daunting.
 Over 3 million patents were filed worldwide last year alone.
 A company missing a critical patent could face costly infringement lawsuits.
 - Regulatory professionals overwhelmed by thousands of pages of new rules each month would greatly benefit from a tool that translates complex legislation into actionable briefs and compliance checklists, saving countless hours.

-These industries share clear design patterns:
+These industries share the following design patterns:
 - They rely on authoritative sources: court documents from PACER, SEC filings from EDGAR, vulnerabilities from NVD databases.
 - Regulatory or professional duty to “stay current.”
 - They require pinpoint granular semantic indexing, providing exactly the right information down to the paragraph.